xelese/complex-k8s/k8s/Readme.md

 6. [Persistent Volume claim](db-per-volume-claim.yaml)

+7. Initialized the env variables in server and worker pods.

-7. Next moving on to creating secrets using kubectl.
+8. Next moving on to creating secrets using kubectl.

    ``kubectl create secret generic pgpassword --from-literal PGPASSWORD=12345asdf``